North Cascades Grizzly Bear

 Even though many thousands of people live, work and recreate in bear country every year from Wyoming to Montana, Idaho and Washington state, grizzly bear attacks are extremely rare.

 Grizzly Bears and Recreation

-“There has never been a permanently closed trail or area in the Greater Yellowstone Ecosystem in 40 years because of grizzly bears.”
-Kim Barber, senior grizzly bear biologist, Shoshone National Forest.
+“There hasn't been a permanently closed trail or area in the Greater Yellowstone Ecosystem in 40 years because of grizzly bears.” - Kim Barber, senior grizzly bear biologist, Shoshone National Forest

-With some education and awareness, steps to recreate safely in grizzly country become commonplace.
-North Cascades National Park already requires visitors keep their camps bear-safe by using specially designed bear canisters or by hanging food, cooking utensils, trash and other fragrant items at least ten feet off the ground and more than 100 yards from tents or sleeping areas.
+With education and awareness, steps to live and recreate safely in grizzly country become commonplace.
+North Cascades National Park already requires visitors keep their camps bear-safe by using bear resistant trash receptacles, bear canisters, or by hanging food, trash and other fragrant items at least ten feet off the ground and more than 100 yards from tents or sleeping areas.

-If you do see a grizzly, respect the bear’s need for space.
+Even after restoration efforts move forward, it is very unlikely that you will see or encounter a grizzly bear in the North Cascades Ecosystem.
+Grizzly bear numbers will likely remain low and there are many more black bears.
+Regardless of the species, if you do see a bear, respect its need for space.
 Try to make a wide detour or leave the area.
 If you suddenly surprise a bear at close range, STOP.
-Don’t crowd the bear – leave it a clear escape route and it will probably exit.
+Don’t crowd the bear – leave it a clear escape route and in most cases it will quickly exit.

 A Cultural Icon for Native Americans and First Nations